tkrisztian95/basic-k8s-dev-cluster-setup-examples/single-node/K3s/Readme.md

 -rwxrwxrwx.
 1 vagrant vagrant  0 Jun 28 13:57 .gitkeep    # <-- You should see
 ```

-On a second terminal: Create a new file with name `Hello World` on the host in the `src/` directory.
+On a second terminal: Create a new file with the name `Hello World` on the host in the `src/` directory.
 ```
 PS single-node\K3s> echo $null >> src/"Hello World"
 ```